Rust Style Guide

 • #114764 As the last member of a delimited expression, delimited expressions are generally combinable, regardless of the number of members.
 Previously only applied with exactly one member (except for closures with explicit blocks).

-• When line-breaking a binary operator, if the first operand spans multiple lines, use the base indentation of the last line.
+• When line-breaking an assignment operator, if the left-hand side spans multiple lines, use the base indentation of the last line of the left-hand side to indent the right-hand side.

 • Miscellaneous rustfmt bugfixes.